How to Find the Best Protein Powder Without Milk Products

-What is the best protein powder without milk products?
+This is a Certified Nutrition Coach’s guide on how to find the best protein powder without milk products.

-If you are wondering if a packaged food contains milk or a milk derivative, read the ingredient list.
+If you are wondering if your protein powder contains milk or a milk derivative, just read the ingredient list.

-Food and supplement manufacturers are required to declare major food allergens such as milk products, either in parentheses following the name of the ingredient, or immediately after the list of ingredients in a “contains” statement.
+Supplement manufacturers are required to declare major food allergens, such as milk, either in parentheses following the name of the ingredient, or immediately after the list of ingredients in a “contains” statement (FDA, 2024).

 Also note that “lactose-free” does not mean “dairy-free.”

-Some protein powders have had virtually all of the lactose removed, but still contain milk products.
+Some protein powders have had virtually all of the lactose “removed” (broken down) by addition of the enzyme lactase.

-Many protein powders contain a cocktail of ingredients known to cause painful gastrointestinal side effects and long term gut health problems.
-Among these ingredients are food additives and protein concentrates and isolates.
+Many protein powders contain several other ingredients known to cause painful digestive issues and even long-term gut health problems.

-Emulsifiers, thickeners, and other additives can upset your stomach and alter the composition of your gut microbiome – the collection of microorganisms living in your gut.
+Emulsifiers, thickeners, and other ultra-processed additives can alter the composition and function of your gut microbiome (North Clin Istanb, 2020).

 - acacia fiber